 GRSS President 2017-2018

-Adriano Camps (F’2011) was born in Barcelona, Spain, in 1969.
-He received the degree in Telecommunications Engineering and Ph.D. degree in Telecommunications Engineering from the Universitat Politècnica de Catalunya (UPC), Barcelona, Spain, in 1992 and 1996, respectively.
+Prof. Adriano Camps (IEEE Fellow 2011) was born in Barcelona, Spain, in 1969.
+He received the degree in Telecommunications Engineering and a Ph.D. degree in Telecommunications Engineering from the Universitat Politècnica de Catalunya (UPC), Barcelona, Spain, in 1992 and 1996, respectively.
 In 1991 to 1992, he was at the ENS des Télécommunications de Bretagne, France, with an Erasmus Fellowship.
 Since 1993, he has been with the Electromagnetics and Photonics Engineering Group, Department of Signal Theory and Communications, UPC, where he was first Assistant Professor, Associate Professor in 1997, and Full Professor since 2007.
 In 1999, he was on sabbatical leave at the Microwave Remote Sensing Laboratory, of the University of Massachusetts, Amherst.
-Since 1993, he has been strongly involved in the European Space Agency SMOS Earth Explorer Mission, from the instrument and algorithmic points of view, performing field experiments, and since 2001 studying the use of GNSS-R techniques to perform the sea state correction needed to retrieve salinity from L-band radiometric observations.
-His research interests are focused in microwave remote sensing, with special emphasis in microwave radiometry by aperture synthesis techniques and remote sensing using signals of opportunity (GNSS-R), radio-frequency detection and mitigation techniques for microwave radiometry and GNSS, and CubeSats as platforms to test novel remote sensing concepts.
-He has published over 183 papers in peer-reviewed journals, 6 book chapters, 1 book, and more than 397 international conference presentations, holds 10 patents, and has advised 23 Ph.
-D. Thesis students (+ 8 on-going), and more than 120 final project and M.Eng.
+Since 1993, he has been deeply involved in the European Space Agency SMOS Earth Explorer Mission, from the instrument and algorithmic points of view, performing field experiments, and since 2001 studying the use of GNSS-R techniques to perform the sea state correction needed to retrieve salinity from L-band radiometric observations.
+His research interests are focused in microwave remote sensing, with special emphasis in microwave radiometry by aperture synthesis techniques, remote sensing using signals of opportunity (GNSS-R), radio-frequency detection and mitigation techniques for microwave radiometry and GNSS, and CubeSats as platforms to test novel remote sensing concepts.
+He has published over 216 papers in peer-reviewed journals, 6 book chapters, 1 book, and more than 450 international conference presentations, holds 12 patents, and has advised 23 Ph.
+D. Thesis students (+ 8 on-going), and more than 140 final projects and M.Eng.
 Theses.
-According to Publish or Perish (Google Scholar) his publications have received more than 6178 citations, and his h-index is 39 /51 according to Scopus/Google Scholar.
+According to Publish or Perish (Google Scholar) his publications have received more than 7161/10706 citations, and his h-index is 39 /51 according to Scopus/Google Scholar.
 He was the IEEE GRSS President in 2017-2018, Technical Program Committee chair of IGARSS 2017, general co-chair of IGARSS 2020, and he has been involved in the organization of several other conferences.
 He has also received several awards including the EURopean Young Investigator (EURYI) award 2004, the Duran Farell award for technology transfer in 2000 and 2010, the ICREA Acadèmia research award 2008 and 2014, etc.